American Express National Bank

 American Express Blue Cash Everyday Card vs. American Express Blue Cash Preferred

-Many people considering the Blue Cash Everyday Card might want to take a second look at the Blue Cash Preferred card instead.
+Many people considering the Blue Cash Everyday Card might want to take a second look at the Blue Cash Preferred Card instead.
 Blue Cash Preferred delivers 6% cash back at U.S. supermarkets, which is double Blue Cash Everyday.
 The spending limit of $6,000 is still in place, and any purchases past that maximum will receive 1% rewards.
-Blue Cash Preferred also delivers 6% rewards on select U.S. streaming subscription services, 3% on U.S. gas stations and also select transit services such as taxis or rideshare services, tolls, trains, and buses, and 1% cash back on all other purchases.
+Blue Cash Preferred also delivers 6% rewards on select U.S. streaming subscription services, 3% at U.S. gas stations and also on select transit services such as taxis or rideshare services, tolls, trains, and buses, and 1% cash back on all other purchases.

-Plus, instead of getting $200 in bonus cash back after you spend $2,000 in the first 6 months of owning your card, you can earn $350 after you spend $3,000 in purchases in the first six months.
+Plus, this welcome offer bonus allows you to earn $250 after you spend $3,000 in purchases in the first six months.

-The higher rewards, larger sign-on bonus, plus the additional categories could make Blue Cash Preferred a better value for many cardmembers, but all these rewards come at a cost — a $95 annual fee (See Rates & Fees).
+The higher rewards, easier welcome offer bonus, plus the additional categories could make Blue Cash Preferred a better value for many cardmembers, but all these rewards come at a cost — a $95 annual fee which is $0 your first year (See Rates & Fees).

 Is It Right For You?

 If you are looking for a straightforward cash back rewards card and the $6,000 limit on groceries at U.S. supermarkets, online retail purchases and U.S. gas stations doesn’t bother you in terms of bonus rewards, the American Express Blue Cash Everyday Card could be a good card to carry.
 It doesn’t deliver best-in-class rewards, but there’s no annual fee.

 If you’re looking for a card for a specific large purchase, the Blue Cash Everyday can also fit the bill with a generous introductory APR.
 After that, you’ll want to pay off your balance in full every month to avoid finance charges.

 American Express Blue Cash Everyday FAQHere's some more answers to questions about the American Express Blue Cash Everyday credit card.